department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-rating-prestabilization.md

 If you recently ended your active military service and you have a disability related to your service (called a service-connected disability), you may be able to get temporary disability compensation or benefits right away.

 If you qualify for these benefits, you’ll get what’s called a prestabilization rating.
 This rating may be 50% or 100%, depending on the severity of your disability.
-Your prestabilization rating will continue for 1 year after your discharge from active service.
+Your prestabilization rating will continue for one year after your discharge from active service.

 </div>